-Beginning Saturday, May 1, 2021 City of Hollywood Code Compliance and the Hollywood Police Department will begin enforcement of the new Noise Ordinance rules for residents and businesses, The City has an existing noise ordinance, however after a strong desire from residents, staff has created an additional method of measuring noise volume and enforcing noise violations.
+The City of Hollywood Code Compliance and the Hollywood Police Department began enforcement of the new Noise Ordinance rules for residents and businesses that went into effect on May 1, 2021, The City has an existing noise ordinance, however after a strong desire from residents, staff has created an additional method of measuring noise volume and enforcing noise violations.

 Residential Property - 7:00 a.m to 10:00 p.m.